Lawrence Phillips: AFL and CFL

 In 2001, Phillips signed with the Florida Bobcats of the Arena Football League.
 However, before playing a down for them, he was released after leaving the team without telling his coach.

-Phillips then moved on to the Canadian Football League.
+Phillips then moved on to the Canadian Football League (CFL).
 He had some difficulty getting a Canadian work visa due to his criminal record, but was eventually cleared to join the Montreal Alouettes.
 He showed signs of his old form, notching 1,022 yards, 13 touchdowns, and a spot on the CFL Eastern All-Star Team while helping lead them to the 90th Grey Cup.
 However, he showed signs of lapsing into his old habits off the field.
 He walked out on the team at least once during the season, and his agent severed ties with him twice.

 Phillips briefly held out of training camp before the 2003 season due to a salary dispute.
 On May 1, shortly after his return, the Alouettes released him for not meeting the team's "minimum behavioural standards."
 It later emerged that he was charged with sexual assault.
 Phillips signed with the Calgary Stampeders (rushing for 486 yards on 107 carries and 1 touchdown), but was again released, for arguing with head coach Jim Barker.

 Career statistics

 Legal issues and death

-On August 21, 2005, Phillips was arrested for assault after driving a car into three teenagers following a dispute with them during a pick-up football game in Los Angeles, California.
-At the time of the arrest, Phillips was also wanted by the San Diego Police Department in connection with two alleged domestic abuse incidents involving a former girlfriend, who claimed that Phillips choked her to the point of unconsciousness.
-In addition, the Los Angeles Police Department was seeking Phillips in connection with another allegation of domestic abuse that occurred in Los Angeles.
-In March 2006, Phillips was ordered to stand trial on charges of felony assault with a deadly weapon stemming from the August 21, 2005 incident.
+On August 21, 2005, Phillips was arrested for assault after driving a car into three teenagers following a dispute during a pick-up football game in Los Angeles.
+At the time, Phillips was wanted by the San Diego Police Department in connection with two alleged domestic abuse incidents involving a former girlfriend, who claimed that Phillips choked her to unconsciousness.
+In addition, the Los Angeles Police Department was seeking Phillips in connection with an allegation of domestic abuse occurring in Los Angeles.
+In March 2006, Phillips was ordered to stand trial on charges of felony assault with a deadly weapon stemming from the August 2005 incident.
 On October 10, 2006, he was found guilty on seven counts.
 On October 3, 2008, he was sentenced to 10 years in a California state prison; that sentence was subsequently reduced to seven years.

 While serving that sentence, Phillips was convicted in August 2009 for the assault on his former girlfriend Amaliya Weisler on seven counts, including assault with great bodily injury, false imprisonment, making a criminal threat, and auto theft.
 On December 18, 2009, Phillips was sentenced to 25 years in prison on the 2009 convictions, to run consecutive to the 2008 sentence, for a total of 31 years.

 Phillips, California Department of Corrections and Rehabilitation number G31982, was admitted to Kern Valley State Prison on October 16, 2008.
 Under California law, since his crimes harmed other persons, he was required to serve at least 85 percent of his sentence before becoming eligible for parole with good behavior, meaning that he would not have even been considered for release until he was 57 years old.